-Clause Objectives Standards Assessment and Comments located no more than 400 metre street walking distance from the nearest existing or proposed bus stop, 600 metres street walking distance from the nearest existing or proposed tram stop and 800 metres street walking distance from the nearest existing or proposed railway station.
-Lots of 300 square metres or less in area, lots suitable for the development of two dwellings or more, lots suitable for higher density housing and lots suitable for higher density housing and lots suitable for Residential buildings and Retirement villages should be located in and within 400 metres street walking distance of an activity centre. density of the existing Township.
-The proposed lot sizes provide an appropriate mix of lots suitable for future residential development.
+Clause Objectives Standards Assessment and Comments located no more than 400 metre street walking distance from the nearest existing or proposed bus stop, 600 metres street walking distance from the nearest existing or proposed fram stop and 800 metres street walking distance from the nearest existing or proposed railway station.
+Lots of 300 square metres or less in area, lots suitable for the development of two dwellings or more, lots suitable for higher density housing and lots suitable for Nesidential buildings and Retirement villages should be located in and within 400 metres street walking distance of an activity centre. density of the existing Township The proposed lot sizes provide an appropriate mix of lots suitable for future residential development.
 The last two provisions are not applicable.
-56.04-2 Lot area and building envelopes objective Standard C8 An application to subdivide land that creates lots of less than 300 square metres should be accompanied by information that shows: • That the lots are consistent or contain building envelope that is consistent with a development approved under this scheme, or • That a dwelling may be constructed on each lot in accordance with the requirements of this scheme.
-Lots of between 300 square metres and 500 square metres should: • Contain a building envelope that is consistent with a development of the lot approved under this scheme, or • If no development of the lot has been approved under this scheme, contain a building envelope No lots of less than 500 sq m are proposed.
+56.04:2 Lot area and building envelopes objective Standard C8.
+An application to subdivide land that creates lots of less than 300 square metres should be accompanied by information that shows: That the lots are consistent or contain building envelope that is consistent with a development approved under this scheme, or That a dwelling may be constructed on each lot in accordance with the requirements of this scheme.
+Lots of between 300 square metres and 500 square metres should: Contain a building envelope that is consistent with a development of the lot approved under this scheme, or If no development of the lot has been approved under this scheme, contain a building envelope No lots of less than 500 sq m are proposed.
 All lots in the subdivision are able to accommodate building envelopes of a minimum 10 x 15 m.
 No building envelopes are considered necessary for any of the lots.
 However, Council considers that some of the lots do have excessive fall across them.
-In order to avoid excessive cut/fill on those lots and lead to adverse effects, Council advised the applicant that some of the lots should have restrictions placed on them to avoid large cut/fill and
+In order to avoid excessive cutfill on those lots and lead to adverse effects.
+Council advised the applicant that some of the lots should have restrictions placed on them to avoid large cutfill and

+Assessment and Comments 2 5 5 5

-Clause Objectives Standards Assessment and Comments and be able to contain a rectangle measuring 10 metres by 15 metres, or 9 metres by 15 metres if a boundary wall is nominated as part of the building envelope retaining walls which often result from poor building selection/design.
-If lots of between 300 square metres and 500 square metres are proposed to contain dwellings that are built to the boundary, the long axis of the lots should be within 30 degrees east and 20 Existing and proposed easements will easily be accommodated within each site. degrees west of north unless there are significant physical constraints that make this difficult to achieve.
+Standards and be able to contain a redtangle measuring 10 metres by 15 metres, or 9 metres by 15 metres, or 9 metres by 15 metres of a boundary wall is nominated as part of the building envelope.
+If lots of between 300 square metres and 500 square metres are proposed to contain dwellings that are built to the boundary, the long axis of the lots should be within 30 degrees east and 20 degrees west of north unless there are significant physical constraints that make this difficult to achieve.
 Lots greater than 500 square metres should be able to contain a rectangle measuring 10 metres by 15 metres, and may contain a building envelope.
 A building envelope may specify or incorporate any relevant siting and design requirement.
-Any requirement should meet the relevant standards of Clause 54, unless: The objectives of the relevant standards are met, and The building envelope is shown as a restriction on a plan of subdivision registered under the Subdivision Act 1988, or is specified as a covenant in an agreement under Section 173 of the Act.
-Where a lot with a building envelope adjoins a lot that is not on the same plan of subdivision or is not subject to the same agreement relating to the relevant building envelope: 02 The building envelope must meet Standards
+Any requirement should meet the relevant standards are met, and The objectives of the relevant standards are met, and The building envelope is shown as a restriction on a plan of subdivision registered under the Subdivision Act 1988, or is specified as a covenant in an agreement under Section 173 of the Act.
+Where a lot with a building envelope adjoins a lot that is not on the same agreement relating to the relevant building envelope:

+Objectives

+Clause